Best Impact Driver Head to Head Review 2020

 After looking at the impact drivers currently available, we brought in more than 30 models to find out who makes the best impact driver in multiple classes.
 There are some impressive new players entering the scene that look to challenge our traditional categories.
 When it was all said and done, the biggest names still stepped up to the plate.

 Before we ever started crunching the data from our test results, Tom Gaige called me up.
-He wanted to tell me how impressed he was with the Makita XDT16.
+He wanted to tell me how impressed he was with the Makita XDT16 impact driver.
 It’s the most compact (by 1 mm) and the second lightest on our scales.
 At the same time, it held its speed.
 It also produced more measurable torque than impact drivers touting hundreds of more inch-pounds in their specs.

-Makita continues to blaze their own trail with its control system.
+Makita continues to blaze its own trail with its control system.
 4 standard modes take care of the basics.
 From there, 2 Tech modes help with metal fastening, Assist mode gives you a slow start for wood fastening, and Auto-Stop mode loosens a bolt and stops so you can thread it off by hand.
 You can even program the button above the trigger to set your favorite mode or just let it run through the 4 standard ones.